-I got to celebrate the Fourth of July on the Camino de Santiago, the Way of St. James, with about 40 other Miami students.
-The Camino is a 500-mile pilgrimage across Spain that ends at the western city of Santiago de Compostela.
+I got to celebrate the Fourth of July on el Camino de Santiago, the Way of Saint James, with about forty other Miami students.
+El Camino is a five-hundred-mile pilgrimage across Spain that ends at the western city of Santiago de Compostela.
 As part of our study abroad program, we spent a week biking and hiking the last 125 miles of the journey.
 While the whole experience was memorable, it was the fifth day of that Spanish pilgrimage that (somewhat ironically) showed me Miami was where I was meant to be.